raresiacob3/raresiacob3/README.md

 # 👋 Hi there, I'm Rares Iacob

-I'm a passionate **Software Developer** with a strong background in **Python**, **Web Development**, and **automation**.
+I'm a passionate **Software Developer** with a strong background in **Java**, **SQL** **Web Development**, and **automation**.
 I enjoy building scalable applications, experimenting with AI, and solving real-world problems through code.
 Currently pursuing a Master's in Automatic Systems Engineering while working as a developer in the industry.

 ---